Date of Award

 Scholarly Commons Citation

 Nguyen, Tuan-Khoi Dang, "Damage Assessment and Strength Predictions in S-Glass/Epoxy Laminates Subjected to Low Energy Impact" (2005).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 248.